Contents of this Page

 At this time, Possible credit card customers are not eligible for an increase to their credit limit upon request to our support team.
 Assessment of credit limits is made by our proprietary underwriting algorithm which determines the amount we can safely lend to you.

 Over time, the algorithm may offer you increases to your credit limit as a benefit of healthy financial behavior.
-Typically these increases will not be seen until at least six months into the cardholder agreement.
 To increase eligibility for a credit limit increase, customers should make regular on-time full repayments and maintain a positive bank balance.

 Why Does My Possible Card Have a Chip?